wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 Enjoy!

 Version history:

+2025-01-22 by wrinkdater:
+- added Unintrusive beam by Jens-3302 and fixed it in Extras;
+- added Unintrusive Negative in Extras.

 2024-11-05 (v1.8) by wrinkdater:
 - added Default Left scheme (meant for the left handed) by Neil Munck;